-8. Mini Joys provides approximately 45-55 group programs over a ten month period, taking a winter break from late December through February.
-About half of these are travel programs and about half are at the Ranch.
-Hundreds of young children, teens, and seniors in need receive programs every year.
+8. Mini Joys provides approximately 40-50 group programs over a ten month period, taking a winter break from late December through February.
+A little over half of these are travel programs, and the rest are held here at the Mini Ranch.
+Hundreds of young children, teens, families, and seniors in need receive programs every year.

 9. The five areas of programming are: (The first two make up the large majority of those served).

 Special Needs Students